-(5) Fixed Payment Board Committees: Cash compensation with a predefined payment frequency, accruable or not over time and accrued by the Director for membership to the Executive Committee or Advisory or Control Committees of Telefónica Group companies, irrespective of effective attendance to meetings of said Committees.
+(5) Fixed Payment Board Committees: Cash compensation with a predefined payment frequency, accruable or not over time and accrued by the Director for membership to

-(6) Other items: Includes, inter alia, amounts paid for membership of Regional and Business Advisory Committees (Spain y Latam) and other "in-kind compensation" (such as general medical insurance and dental coverage and vehicle), paid by any Telefónica Group Company.
+(a) The Paginet Board committees.
+Assirt Chilpersation with a precent led paginet.
+The Executive Committees or Advisory or Control Committees of Telefónica Group companies, irrespective of effective attendance to meetings of said Committees (6) Other items: Includes, inter alia, amounts paid for membership of Regional and Business Advisory Committees (Spain y Latam) and other "in- kind compensation" (such as general medical insurance and dental coverage and vehicle), paid by any Telefónica Group Company.

-(\) It is hereby stated for the record that Executive Director Mr. Santiago Fernández Valbuena collects his remuneration in Brazilian reais, and accordingly, the stated amount of his remuneration may vary, depending on the exchange rate applicable at any particular time.
+() It is hereby stated for the record that Executive Director Mr. Santiago Fernández Valbuena collects his remuneration in Brazilian reais, and accordingly, the stated amount of his remuneration may vary, depending on the exchange rate applicable at any particular time.